apache/datafusion/docs/source/contributor-guide/inviting.md

 You can check here to see if someone has an Apache account: http://people.apache.org/committer-index.html

-If you aren't sure whether someone has an ICLA on file, ask the DataFusion PMC chair or an ASF Member to check [The ICLA file list].
+If you aren't sure whether someone has an ICLA on file, ask the DataFusion PMC chair or an ASF Member to check [the ICLA file list].

 [the icla file list]: https://whimsy.apache.org/officers/unlistedclas.cgi